tinwatchman/use-import/README.md

 To see a working example of how to use `use-import` in a project, see [example/example-app.js](https://github.com/tinwatchman/use-import/blob/master/example/example-app.js) and [example/use.json](https://github.com/tinwatchman/use-import/blob/master/example/use.json).
 For an example of in-code configuration, see [example/in-code-config-example.js](https://github.com/tinwatchman/use-import/blob/master/example/in-code-config-example.js).

+## Changelist

++ 0.1.1 - add use.unload function; allow use.load() to accept direct filepath to JSON file.

 ## Contributing

 Bug reports, feature requests, pull requests and general feedback would all be appreciated.